Skip to content

 The #git:home prefix targets SASE's built-in home sandbox.
 On first use, SASE bootstraps that managed project with a bare git repository, a primary checkout, and generated SDD scaffolding, then launches the provider CLI in an isolated numbered workspace managed by SASE.
 Prompts with no workspace reference are normalized to #git:home automatically, so the bare form sase run "summarize this workspace's layout; do not change files" is equivalent.
 That isolation is what lets you fire off several agents at once without them colliding, and what lets a failed run be retried without touching your primary checkout.

-The launched agent gets its own durable record on disk: prompt, reply transcript, artifacts directory, status, and workspace path. sase agent list gives you the first visible handle for that record while the model is thinking or after it finishes.
+The launched agent gets its own durable record on disk: prompt, reply transcript, artifacts directory, status, and workspace path.
+Default sase agent list shows running agents only.
+After the run finishes, use sase agent list -a (recent DONE/FAILED, capped at 50 most-recent per project) or open ACE's Agents tab to find the completed record.

 What you just did.
 Dispatched a read-only coding-agent run inside an explicit workspace, then looked up the resulting SASE agent record.